mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

     router_options=uuid=f12fcb7f-b97b-11e3-bc5e-0401152c4c22,server_id=3,user=repl,password=slavepass,master_id=32,heartbeat=30,binlogdir=/var/binlogs,transaction_safety=1,master_version=5.6.19-common,master_hostname=common_server,master_uuid=xxx-fff-cccc-common,mariadb10-compatibility=1,send_slave_heartbeat=1,ssl_cert_verification_depth=9,semisync=1,encrypt_binlog=1,encryption_algorithm=aes_ctr,encryption_key_file=/var/binlogs/enc_key.txt
 ```

-The minimum set of router options that must be given in the configuration are `server_id` and `master_id` (unless the real master id should be used); default values may be used for all other options.
+The minimum set of router options that must be given in the configuration are
+`server_id` and `master_id` (unless the real master id should be used); default
+values may be used for all other options.

 ## Examples

+The [Replication
-The [Replication Proxy](../Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md) tutorial will show you how to configure and administrate a binlogrouter installation.
+Proxy](../Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md) tutorial will
+show you how to configure and administrate a binlogrouter installation.

-Tutorial also includes SSL communication setup to the master server and SSL client connections setup to MaxScale Binlog Server
+Tutorial also includes SSL communication setup to the master server and SSL
+client connections setup to MaxScale Binlog Server.